 I am a principal of emerging architecture studio, Mihaly Slocombe.
-I also teach at both the University of Melbourne and RMIT.
-I’m a father, rookie skateboarder and enthusiastic chess player.
+I’m also a director of ArchiTeam, and teach at both the University of Melbourne and RMIT.
+I’m a father, rookie yogi, casual skateboarder and enthusiastic chess player.

 What’s with the name?